 When students are asked to craft their own thoughts, questions, and epiphanies (TQE), they are encouraged to think outside of the box; beyond what they may be comfortable doing on a regular basis.
 This past school year, I spent a lot of time focusing on improving the types of questions I ask my students.
-I hoped to ask stimulating questions that allowed them to enjoy reading and enter into the story.
+I hoped to ask stimulating questions that led to more meaningful book discussions.
 While researching the best practices for this, I came across the TQE Method.
 (TQE stands for Thoughts, Questions, and Epiphanies.)
 I knew I had found something that would challenge them and give them ownership in their learning; something that would help them to envision the story and make it come alive.

 Before the TQE Method

 Prior to using this technique, I would plan and prepare great questions to ask my students using Bloom’s Taxonomy.
 I felt that I would lead them to higher order thinking because my level of questioning would increase throughout our discussion, then they would respond more thoughtfully.
 Many students often shared great answers and showed an understanding of the story.

 If you are aren’t a teacher in the classroom, you might find this confusing.
 Maybe you would like to ask your child questions while they read, but you have a hard time getting past, “What did you just read?” or “What was your favorite part?”

 Often times, this leads to kids who are unable to make connections with the text.
 In the classroom, only one or two students would raise their hands and the others would try to go unnoticed.
 They may not be invested in the story.
 Also, I was the one doing all of the work in order to prepare for these discussions.

 When I changed up my strategy, I found that teaching them how to ask questions caused them to think more deeply about the text.
 Stories became magical and meaningful!
 It also encouraged them to compare what we’re reading to other books and passages, and they were more likely to look at the themes of the story in light of themselves.
 Their application to the text was much more profound!